 AAA offers tips on protecting your plumbing when the mercury drops.

 With the onset of cold weather, water pipes are at risk of freezing due to sudden temperature drops, poor insulation or incorrect thermostat settings.
-This winter, AAA Ohio Auto Club offers suggestions that can help prevent your pipes from freezing and bursting, which can cause significant damage and expense.
+This winter, AAA Ohio Auto Club offers suggestions that can help prevent your pipes from freezing and bursting, which can cause significant damage and expenses.

 Preventing frozen pipes